-1. All Class III watercourse centerlines within proximity to where operations will occur have watercourse centerlines flagged in blue with yellow and white striped equipment exclusion zone flagged to indicate an equipment limitation zone (ELZ) buffer.
+- Girl Scout Creek is a Class II watercourse and is flagged with blue and white Watercourse and Lake Protection Zone flagging varying in distance from 50 - 100 feet.
+No heavy equipment may enter these zones unless they are crossing from one treatment unit to the next on an existing road.
+Manual treatment, where specified on the operations map, may be conducted in these zones. - All Class III watercourse centerlines within proximity to where operations will occur have watercourse centerlines flagged in blue with yellow and white striped equipment exclusion zone flagged to indicate an equipment limitation zone (ELZ) buffer.
 Handwork may occur within the ELZ zone if needed.
 See below for ELZ distances.

-Equipment Limitation Zones in Feet
+Equipment Limitation Zon ies in Feet

 Class III Watercourses <30% >30%

-25 50
+class III watercourses 25 50

-Feet = Measured along the ground based on slope
+\ Feet = Measured along the ground based on slope

-- 2. No Class I or II Watercourses exist within proximity to the treatment areas. - 3.
-Heavy equipment used in project operations shall not be serviced or fueled within 65 feet of a watercourse or in any locations where servicing will allow, grease, oil, or fuel to pass into lakes or watercourses.
-Contractor shall maintain a spill response kit within reasonable proximity to equipment operations.
+- 2. Heavy equipment used in project operations shall not be serviced or fueled within 65 feet of a watercourse or in any locations where servicing will allow, grease, oil, or fuel to pass into lakes or watercourses.
+Contractor shall maintain a spill response kit within reasonable proximity to equipment operations. - 3.
+Equipment shall be checked each day for any signs of leaks and if discovered, shall be repaired immediately. - 4.
+Operations shall not place, discharge, dispose of, or deposit in such a manner as to permit to pass into waters of the state, any substances or materials, including, but no limited to, soil, silt, bark, slash, sawdust, or petroleum in quantities which may cause harm to fish, wildlife, beneficial functions of riparian zones, or the quality and beneficial uses of water.

-- 4. Equipment shall be checked each day for any signs of leaks and if discovered, shall be repaired immediately. - 5.
-Operations shall not place, discharge, dispose of, or deposit in such a manner as to permit to pass into waters of the state, any substances or materials, including, but no limited to, soil, silt, bark, slash, sawdust, or petroleum in quantities which may cause harm to fish, wildlife, beneficial functions of riparian zones, or the quality and beneficial uses of water. - 6.
-All staging areas and fueling or maintenance of vehicles and equipment shall occur outside of sensitive habitat areas and at least 65 feet from any water body, drainages (including storm drains) or riparian habitat. - a.
+- 5. All staging areas and fueling or maintenance of vehicles and equipment shall occur outside of sensitive habitat areas and at least 65 feet from any water body, drainages (including storm drains) or riparian habitat. - a.
 No petroleum products, chemical, silt, fine soil, or any substance or material deleterious to sensitive species shall be allowed to pass into or be placed where it could enter a stream channel. - b.
 Any spills of hazardous materials shall be cleaned up and/or removed immediately.
-Any such spills shall be reported to San Mateo County Parks. - c.
+Any such spills shall be reported to San Mateo County Resource Conservation District. - c.
 Major vehicle maintenance, repairs, and washing shall be done off-site. - d.
 Vehicular and equipment refueling is prohibited. - e.
 Chainsaw fueling shall occur on service roads and only where spills can be easily cleaned and at least 65 feet away from streams, bridges, or other areas that can transport spilled materials into natural waterways.